hvwaldow/ncfilter.py/README.md

-#ncfilter
+#ncfilter.py

-A class that allows to create new netCDF files based on the information in an already existing one.
+A module that allows to create new netCDF files based on the information in an already existing one.
 Has a command-line interface.

 The meta-information (everything sans the data proper) is read into an